Gege4526/LeRobot-MuJoCo/README.md

-# Training ACT, SmolVLA, and Pi0 with LeRobot in MuJoCo
+# Training ACT with LeRobot in MuJoCo

 ## Table of Contents
 - [Setup](#setup)